-If the conditions for the seizure of power exist only during the brief moment after the old order has been sprung into the air but before the working population sets free the elements of the new society, then serious revolutionary leaders had better be wary of the slogans on their banners.
+If the conditions for the seizure of power exist only during the brief moment after the old order has been sprung into the air95 but before the working population sets free the elements of the new society, 96 then serious revolutionary leaders had better be wary of the slogans on their banners.
 A re-examination of passages in which the classical revolutionary theory explicitly refers to the direct conditions for the seizure of power in fact reveals that all such passages refer to the moment before the population begins to engage in independent creative activity.
-Furthermore, such passages insist that the conditions for the restoration of the old order and the conditions for the seizure of agers creates fear, anxiety, despair and desperation, it creates that most painful thing on earth, vacillation - and these are precisely the real conditions for the successful seizure of State power, for it is precisely when the people are close to desperation that Our victory is assured.
+Furthermore, such passages insist that the conditions for the restoration of the old order and the conditions for the seizure of State power exist only during this brief moment; they suggest that the next moment, the moment when independent activity becomes generalized to the whole population, will be too late for the seizure of State power: The Bolsheviks must take power at once